Deals of the day-Mergers and acquisitions

 ** U.S. private equity firm Starwood Capital Group announced bids to acquire a quarter of Austrian property company CA Immo and a smaller stake in its rival Immofinanz, sending shares in both higher.

+** Turkey’s Dogan Holding has started talks to sell its $890 million media arm to an unlisted firm seen as close to Tayyip Erdogan, a deal likely to cement media support for the president ahead of 2019 elections.

+** Russia’s electrical goods retailer M.Video and rival Eldorado, both owned by Safmar Group, have been merged in a 45.5 billion rouble ($798 million) long-expected deal.

-** Global miner Rio Tinto agreed to sell its 75 percent stake in a Queensland coal project to Australia’s Whitehaven Coal for $200 million, as part of a strategic decision to exit coal and focus on growth in iron ore, copper and aluminium businesses.
+** Global miner Rio Tinto agreed to sell its 75 percent stake in a Queensland coal project to Australia’s Whitehaven Coal for $200 million, as part of a strategic decision to exit coal and focus on growth in iron ore, copper and aluminum businesses.

 ** Fans will be glued to the “March Madness” college basketball tournament as the joint owner of rights for the games, Time Warner Inc, goes before a judge on Thursday to defend a proposed takeover by AT&T Inc.